hansaem-kim/graph_it_project/README.md

 ###	Weekend
 * Build logics to take an input from user and render its graphs on the screen.
 ###	Monday
-* Create “instruction”, “create”, and “logic” buttons.
+* Create “instruction”, “create”, and “reset” buttons.
 ###	Tuesday
 * Build logics for car movements and star generation.
 ###	Wednesday